ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/js-legacy/README.md

 ## Developing the package

-To read about the CKEditor 5 framework, visit the [CKEditor5 documentation](https://ckeditor.com/docs/ckeditor5/latest/framework/index.html).
+To read about the CKEditor 5 Framework, visit the [CKEditor 5 Framework documentation](https://ckeditor.com/docs/ckeditor5/latest/framework/index.html).

 ## Available scripts

-Npm scripts are a convenient way to provide commands in a project.
+NPM scripts are a convenient way to provide commands in a project.
 They are defined in the `package.json` file and shared with other people contributing to the project.
 It ensures that developers use the same command with the same options (flags).

 All the scripts can be executed by running `<%= packageManager %> run <script>`.
 Pre and post commands with matching names will be run for those as well.